Hugius/FabiEngine3D/README.md

 - **Normal map**: colored 24bit PNG file from `user\assets\textures\normal_maps\`
 Properties: size, culling, alpha removal, instanced rendering, color, UV-repeat, level of detail.
 Lighting: specular reflection (+ factor & intensity), lightness, shadowed, sky reflection, scene reflection.
+You can also add 1 or more AABBs to the model.
+Every individual box has a position and size.
+These AABBs are bound to the model's transformation.
 ## Animation editor
 ## Billboard editor
 ## Audio editor